An introduction to CAFM systems

 While its core focus is on a building’s infrastructure, CAFM can be just as effective at supporting the employees and personnel within it.
 Whether that is through self-service functionalities that empower them to take control and look after their working environment, to providing team members with dedicated workflows and risk reports for their various tasks, CAFM’s technology is firmly people-focused.

 CAFM tools can play a big factor in ensuring that the contractors and subcontractors you employ are compliant, well-managed and recompensed for their work in a streamline, straightforward way.
-By providing check-in tasks and other fail-safe measures to help guarantee that work is going according to schedule, organisations can have a firmer grasp on any third parties involved in their operations.
+By providing check-in tasks and other fail-safe measures to help guarantee that work is going according to schedule, organizations can have a firmer grasp on any third parties involved in their operations.

-A CAFM solution can be a valuable asset to the financial department in any organisation.
+A CAFM solution can be a valuable asset to the financial department in any organization.
 From presenting accurate information to manage budgets, purchases, invoices and other project costs, to providing automatic alerts for contract renewals and track spending against KPIs, CAFM can play a key role in improving cost efficiencies within a company.

 Furthermore, by displaying repair, maintenance, and upkeep service records, FMs gain visibility into where funds are being spent, which can present potential opportunities for savings.

-This is just an overview of the potential that a CAFM system can offer an organisation in controlling their facilities.
+This is just an overview of the potential that a CAFM system can offer an organization in controlling their facilities.
 Beyond this, it should have the capacity to be tailored to meet the exact needs of the client in question, ensuring they receive the full benefits for their precise circumstances.

 The benefits of CAFM solutions